Girls of the Latin Quarter

-Girls of the Latin Quarter is a 1960 British musical film directed by Alfred Travers and starring Bernard Hunter, Jill Ireland and Sheldon Lawrence.
+Girls of the Latin Quarter is a 1960 British second feature ('B') comedy musical film directed by Alfred Travers and starring Bernard Hunter, Jill Ireland and Sheldon Lawrence.
+It was written by Brad Ashton, Travers and DIck Vosburgh.

 Plot

 Under the terms of a will, a young man stands to inherit a fortune if he can he turn the prospects of the family farm around.
 He comes up with a scheme to raise money by putting on a Show.